esraamahmoud77/Data-Mining/Speed-Dating-Match-Prediction/README.md

+# Reddit Fake Post Detection

+This project aims to detect fake posts on Reddit using natural language processing (NLP) and machine learning (ML) techniques.
+Two different implementations have been explored to achieve this goal, each with its unique preprocessing and modeling approaches.

 ## Problem Formulation
 In this assignment, the objective is to predict the outcome of specific speed dating sessions based on the profiles of two people.
 The goal is to implement a recommendation system to enhance matching in speed dating events.
 The dataset used is a clean but feature-rich tabular dataset containing information about each dating session.
 The assignment focuses on a binary classification task, predicting the probability of a dating session leading to a successful match.